Iraq protests resume as political paralysis deepens - France 24

 Parliament has recently discussed electoral reform and was scheduled to resume talks Monday afternoon.

-Lawmakers were also likely to continue negotiations to appoint a premier, the deadline for which has already been pushed back twice by Saleh.
+Lawmakers were also likely to continue negotiations to appoint a premier, the deadline for which had already been pushed back twice by Saleh before Sunday's expired.

 © 2019 AFP